retaildevcrews/helium/docs/EngineeringPractices.md

 - If a design review is required, schedule meeting when moving issue to backlog
 - If task is bigger than "Size:L", break into smaller tasks to ensure completion during week sprint

-### PR Submitted
+### PR Submitted / Review
-_Pull Requests to create or update code, documentation, templates, etc_
+_Pull Requests to create or update code, documentation, templates, etc and issues that need reviewed_
 - Complete the PR Template (ensure original issue is closed or referenced)
 - Assign reviewers, assign yourself, add Project board, and Milestone
 - Move original issue above the PR item that is auto-created